Controlled-access highway: Cross sections

-Two-lane freeways, often undivided, are sometimes built when traffic volumes are low or right-of-way is limited; they may be designed for easy conversion to one side of a four-lane freeway.
-(For example, most of the Bert T. Combs Mountain Parkway in eastern Kentucky is two lanes, but work has begun to make all of it four-lane.)
+A controlled access highway may be two lanes known as a two-lane expressway.
+They are often undivided, are sometimes built when traffic volumes are low (but may be upgraded later), right-of-way is limited or due to low funding.
+They may be designed for easy conversion to one side of a four-lane freeway and right of way may already be acquired.
+(For example, most of the Mountain Parkway in eastern Kentucky is two lanes, but work has begun to make all of it four-lane.)
 These are often called Super two roads.
 Several such roads are infamous for a high rate of lethal crashes; an outcome because they were designed for short sight distances (sufficient for freeways without oncoming traffic, but insufficient for the years in service as two-lane road with oncoming traffic).
 An example of such a "Highway to Hell" was European route E4 from Gävle to Axmartavlan, Sweden.
 The high rate of crashes with severe personal injuries on that (and similar) roads did not cease until a median crash barrier was installed, transforming the fatal crashes into non-fatal crashes.
 Otherwise, freeways typically have at least two lanes in each direction; some busy ones can have as many as 16 or more lanes in total.

 In San Diego, California, Interstate 5 has a similar system of express and local lanes for a maximum width of 21 lanes on a 2 mi segment between Interstate 805 and California State Route 56.
 In Mississauga, Ontario, Highway 401 uses collector-express lanes for a total of 18 lanes through its intersection with Highway 403/Highway 410 and Highway 427.